Slideshow image

 1 Comment

-Jean Price over 1 year ago
+Jean Price almost 2 years ago

 Amazing story - I thoroughly enjoyed reading it.
 Had heard about your wedding day events but did not realize your studies and work had taken you both to Latin America.
 Lovely photo of you and David and your children who have grown so quickly it seems.
 You are blessed for sure.